ray-project/ray/doc/source/data/examples/random-access.rst

     rmap.multiget([4, 2])
     # -> [{"value": 4, "embedding": 16}, {"value": 2, "embedding": 4}]

-Similar to Dataset, a RandomAccessDataset can be passed to and used from any Ray actor or task.
+Similar to Datastream, a RandomAccessDataset can be passed to and used from any Ray actor or task.

 Architecture
 ------------

 RandomAccessDataset spreads its workers evenly across the cluster.
-Each worker fetches and pins in shared memory all blocks of the sorted source dataset found on its node.
+Each worker fetches and pins in shared memory all blocks of the sorted source data found on its node.
 In addition, it is ensured that each block is assigned to at least one worker.
 A central index of block to key-range assignments is computed, which is used to serve lookups.

 Lookups occur as follows: